absozero/bosa-bot/README.md

 ## Setup and Usage
 - Requires python downloaded and the discord.py module
 - Fill in token and the ID's of two text channels in the main.py file in the bot folder.
-Then, run the main.py file.
+- Then, run the main.py file using '.

 ## Conclusion